pymupdf/PyMuPDF/docs/pixmap.rst

 :attr:`Pixmap.digest`            MD5 hashcode of the pixmap
 :attr:`Pixmap.height`            pixmap height
-:attr:`Pixmap.interpolate`       interpolation method indicator :attr:`Pixmap.irect`             :ref:`IRect` of the pixmap
-:attr:`Pixmap.n`                 bytes per pixel :attr:`Pixmap.samples_mv`        ``memoryview`` of pixel area
+:attr:`Pixmap.interpolate`       interpolation method indicator :attr:`Pixmap.is_monochrome`     check if only black and white occur :attr:`Pixmap.is_unicolor`       check if only one color occurs :attr:`Pixmap.irect`             :ref:`IRect` of the pixmap :attr:`Pixmap.n`                 bytes per pixel :attr:`Pixmap.samples_mv`        ``memoryview`` of pixel area